scottbez1/splitflap/README.md

 ### Driver Firmware ###
 The driver firmware is written using Arduino and is available at `arduino/splitflap/splitflap.ino`.

 The firmware currently runs a basic closed-loop controller that accepts letters over USB serial and drives the stepper motors using a precomputed acceleration ramp for smooth control.
-The firmware automatically calibrates the spool position at startup, using the IR reflectance sensor, and will automatically recalibrate itself if it ever detects that the spool position has gotten out of sync.
+The firmware automatically calibrates the spool position at startup, using the hall-effect magnetic sensor, and will automatically recalibrate itself if it ever detects that the spool position has gotten out of sync.
 If a commanded rotation is expected to bring the spool past the "home" position, it will confirm that the sensor is triggered neither too early nor too late; otherwise it will search for the "home" position to get in sync before continuing to the desired letter.

 ### Computer Control Software ###
 The display can be controlled by a computer connected to the Arduino over USB serial.
 A basic python library for interfacing with the Arduino and a demo application that displays random words can be found in the [software](https://github.com/scottbez1/splitflap/tree/master/software) directory.